-Great Peninsula Conservancy is firmly committed to providing its employees and volunteers with a safe and productive workplace, while promoting high standards of health and safety.
-Using or being under the influence of illegal substances of any kind, impairing an employee’s/volunteer’s ability to do their job; drugs, prescribed drugs or alcohol on the job can pose serious safety and health risks not only for the user but also for fellow workers and the public.
+Great Peninsula Conservancy is firmly committed to providing its volunteers with a safe and productive workplace, while promoting high standards of health and safety.
+Using or being under the influence of illegal substances of any kind impairs a volunteer’s ability to do their job.
+Drugs, prescribed drugs or alcohol on the job can pose serious safety and health risks not only for the user but also for fellow workers and the public.
 The possession, use or sale of an illegal drug can also pose unacceptable risks to safe, healthful and efficient operations.
-Off the job illegal drug activity or alcohol abuse that could have an adverse effect on the employee’s/volunteer’s job performance, or that could jeopardize the safety of other employees/volunteers, the public, Great Peninsula Conservancy’s equipment, or Great Peninsula Conservancy’s relations with the public will not be tolerated.
-Accordingly, violation of this policy will result in disciplinary action, up to and including removal from the work site.
+Off the job illegal drug activity or alcohol abuse that could have an adverse effect on the volunteer’s performance, or that could jeopardize the safety of other volunteers, the public, Great Peninsula Conservancy’s equipment, or Great Peninsula Conservancy’s relations with the public will not be tolerated.
+Accordingly, violation of this policy will result in disciplinary action, up to and including termination.

 If a problem should arise among volunteers, the parties involved are expected to first communicate directly with one another in a respectful attempt to reach a mutual understanding.
-If a reasonable resolution cannot be reached, a volunteer can request mediation from the Volunteer Coordinator and then if necessary, the Executive Director.
+If a reasonable resolution cannot be reached, a volunteer can request mediation from the Stewardship Manager and then if necessary, the Executive Director.